-Create a set of specialised skill tasks which forms a base of skills relating to industry or entrepreneurial design solutions.

-Produce a design solution which allows for extension of skills gained from specialised skills task, as well as independent design from the design process and solution assessment.
+Create a set of skill tasks which forms a base of skills relating to architectural model building.
+This will include cardboard construction techniques and laser cut skyscraper production tasks.
+Students produce a design solution which allows for extension of skills gained from specialised skills task, as well as independent design from the design process and solution assessment.